avarassanchez/GSEAplus/README.md

   * mart_export.txt: List of orthologous human-mouse nomenclature translator.

 ### How to Run GSEA+
-GSEA+ can be executed locally from R-Studio or by command-line, or using a browser.
+GSEA+ can be executed locally from R-Studio, by command-line or using a browser.

 The required R libraries are listed below:
 ```
 library(ggplot2)